Posted by Idaho Youth Ranch on Apr 20, 2017 12:00:00 AM

 Next Steps: If the situation continues to escalate, then you should call the police.
 In a public place, try to get the license plate number or report it before they can leave the store.
 It is unwise to involve yourself because it could put you in danger.

-Scenario: When you notice a neighbor boy who is bruised all too often or afraid, or you have a niece who cries in fear of spilling her juice or doesn’t want to go home, it is time to call for help.
+Scenario: You notice a neighbor boy who is bruised all too often or is constantly afraid.
+Or perhaps you have a niece who cries in fear of spilling her juice, or who seems scared to go home.
+It is time to call for help.

 Not only does this help prevent the child abuse today, but it will also help stop the cycle as those children grow and have families of their own.